-You replace motherboards, NICs, or RAID controllers in an everRun Enterprise system while the system is running.
-To replace a physical machine (PM) or a NIC, you must shutdown all virtual machines (VMs) on the system.
+You replace motherboards, NICs, RAID controllers, and a physical machine (PM) in an everRun Enterprise system while the system is running.
 You can replace PMs to upgrade a PM or to replace a failed PM.
 You can replace motherboards, NICs, or RAID controllers.
 Several types of hardware faults can hang or crash a PM in an everRun Enterprise system, including a failure of the motherboard, CPU, mid-plane, or storage controller.
-(If you want to recover a failed PM instead of replacing it, see "Recovering a Failed Physical Machine" on page 110.)
+(If you want to recover a failed PM instead of replacing it, see "Recovering a Failed Physical Machine" on page 114.)
 You replace the PM or a component using vendor instructions.
-First, read "Physical Machine Hardware Maintenance Restrictions" on page 175 and then replace the hardware using the everRun PM Replace function, which deletes a PM from the everRun system's database, waits for the repaired/replaced PM to power on, and then images the repaired PM and synchronizes its storage from the running primary PM.
+First, read "Physical Machine Hardware Maintenance Restrictions" on page 179 and then replace the hardware using the everRun PM Replace function, which deletes a PM from the everRun system's database, waits for the repaired/replaced PM to power on, and then images the repaired PM and synchronizes its storage from the running primary PM.